BHSc Admission Review Process

 - PSY 100 – Intro to Psychology

-- ENG 112 – Composition or ENG 120 – Writing Arguments for Bilingual Students
+- ENG 112 – Composition OR ENG 120 Writing Arguments for Bilingual Students OR HON 150 Introduction to Critical Inquiry

 - MAT 107 – Statistics

-After a determination is made concerning students’ readiness to enter the program, applicants are informed of admission decisions via email by the end of March.
-Those who are accepted will have their declared major changed from the Pre-Health Science (PHSc) concentration to Health Science (HSc) and will be assigned to a BHSc faculty advisor.
-Following acceptance, the student should make an appointment to meet with their BHSc advisor to plan the student’s individualized program for the following Fall semester.
+After a determination is made concerning students’ readiness to enter the program, applicants are informed of whether they meet the requirements to continue in the Health Science major.
+Those who meet the requirements will have their declared major changed from the Health Science major with a Pre-Health Science Concentration to Health Science (HSc) and will be assigned to a HSc faculty advisor.
+Once notified, the student should make an appointment to meet with their new Health Science academic advisor to plan the student’s individualized program for the following semester.

-Please note, there are multiple pathways to work toward the pursuit of health science and health care careers; the BHSc program is only one of them.
-Students who are not accepted into the BHSc program might be interested in pursuing related majors in departments such as:
+Please note, there are multiple pathways to work toward the pursuit of healthcare careers; the BHSc program is only one of them.
+Students who do not meet the requirements to continue in the BHSc program might be interested in pursuing related majors in departments such as:

 - Health Care Studies (HLS)